jimbol/hands-on-fullstack-react/4-full-stack-lambdas/GUIDE.md

 - It doesn't auto-scale.
 You have to manually scale when in need.
 - It requires that we set up an entire networking environment.

+## Dynamo DB
+DynamoDB is the main document-style database offered by AWS.
+Its super fast, super cheap, scales automatically, and doesnt require the maintainence of any servers.
+Lets see how we can add Dynamo DB to the project.